-The genus "Euonymus” includes 175 different euonymus plants, from dwarf shrubs to tall trees and vines.
+The genus "Euonymus” includes 175 different euonymus plants, from dwarf shrubs, to tall trees, and vines.
 They are known as “spindle trees,” but each species also has its own common name.
 If you are selecting Euonymus plant varieties for your landscape, read on.
 You’ll find descriptions of different Euonymus shrubs that you might want to invite into your garden.

 About Euonymus Shrubs

+If you are looking for bushes, trees, or climbers, euonymus has them all.
+Gardeners choose euonymus plant varieties for their attractive foliage and stunning autumn color.
+Some also offer unique fruits and seed pods.
 Many euonymus shrubs come from Asia.
 You’ll find that they are available in a wide range of colors and sizes, and include both evergreen and deciduous types of euonymus.
-That gives you a good selection of different euonymus plants to choose from when you are looking for border plants, hedges, screens, ground cover or specimen plants.
+That gives you a good selection of different euonymus plants to choose from when you are looking for border plants, hedges, screens, ground cover, or specimen plants.

 Popular Euonymus Plant Varieties